 Adulterated food products have severe health consequences.
 Harmful chemical and toxic compounds gets accumulated in the fatty tissues of our vital organs like liver, heart, kidney and thyroid, eventually causing liver cirrhosis, thyrotoxicosis, heart diseases and kidney failure.

-Identification of adulterated food
+Identification of Adulterated food

 Some quick examination for common food products that we consume daily as our essential diets are either adulterated or not by following ways:

-- Milk: On a clear and polished slanted surface, put a few drop of milk sample and allow it to flow down the slope and observe for a white trail behind it, if so, then it is confirmed as pure milk but if it flows immediately without leaving a white mark then we can say that water is added as an adulterant.
+On a clear and polished slanted surface, put a few drop of milk sample and allow it to flow down the slope and observe for a white trail behind it, if so, then it is confirmed as pure milk but if it flows immediately without leaving a white mark then we can say that water is added as an adulterant.

 Another common adulterant that adds up on milk is starch.
 To detect its presence, add 2-3 drops of iodine solution on a glass of milk sample and observe for the formation of blue color.

-- Sugar: Chalk powder is commonly added on sugar as a foreign particle to increase its volume.
+Chalk powder is commonly added on sugar as a foreign particle to increase its volume.
 To find out whether the sugar is pure or not, take a spoonful of sugar solution with a glass full of water, stir and observe for the sugar to dissolve while the chalk powder settles down at the bottom of the glass.

-- Turmeric powder: Addition of lead chromate with whole turmeric appears to be bright in color but when gets dissolved in water leaves color immediately.
+Addition of lead chromate with whole turmeric appears to be bright in color but when gets dissolved in water leaves color immediately.

-- Common salt: Common salt and white powdered adulterants that we consume daily cannot be distinguished visually as both appear same.
+Common salt and white powdered adulterants that we consume daily cannot be distinguished visually as both appear same.
 To confirm the adulteration, take a spoonful of common salt and stir it with a glass of water.
 The salt gets dissolved in water and forms a clear solution while the powdered chalk will make the solution white and turbid.

-- Edible oil: Take each 5ml of oil sample and concentrated hydrochloric acid and gently shake it for few minutes and let it set for 5 minutes until the color gets separated in upper layer.
+Take each 5ml of oil sample and concentrated hydrochloric acid and gently shake it for few minutes and let it set for 5 minutes until the color gets separated in upper layer.

 For meat and meat products, food authenticity assessment is one of the most critical issues.
 Using variety of analytical and molecular technologies, adulteration of meat can be detected easily when the adulterants are biological substances.
 The consumption of certain meat products are prohibited because of some religious concerns like in halal meat markets where replacement of pork, mutton and beef are done, use of forbidden coloring chemicals and non-halal method of slaughtering.